All you need to know to make those first beach trips ones to remember.

 5 beach games to play with toddlers

-We asked parents for their go-to beach activities to play on your next visit:
+We all love to have fun at the beach, especially our resident parents.
+Here’s some of their go-to beach activities to play on your next visit:

 Use fingers, a stick or a spade to draw lines and shapes in the sand.
 Start with familiar shapes to get your little one’s interest, then encourage them to have a go.